praj-bellakka/tp/docs/UserGuide.md

 ---
 ## Notes About the User Guide
-This guide explains how you can use all the features available on FitNUS and maximises your user experience.
+This guide explains how you can use all the features available on FitNUS and maximise your user experience.

 FitNUS was developed with modern-day computing students in mind as our target audience.
 As a result, users are expected to have a basic level of experience using computers, and preferably, a CLI.